Logging From Node.js

 const { Appsignal } = require("@appsignal/nodejs"); const logger = Appsignal.logger("app", "info", "json"); logger.info('{"category": "blog", "message": "this is about the blog"}');

-In both of the examples above, a filterable category attribute with the value "blog" will be logged.
+In the example above, a filterable category attribute with the value "blog" will be logged.

 Filtering Logs